chainify/nolik/README.md

 Please notice that this node has a Local Identity `12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp`.
 It is required to connect to the node from the Client node (see below).
-Also notice that the node name is Alice with a role Authority.
+Also, notice that the node name is Alice with the role Authority.
-The Idle (2 peers) output shows how many Client nodes are connected to the BootNode.
+The Idle (2 peers) output shows how many Client nodes have connected to the BootNode.

 ### Setting a client node
 This node should run locally on your computer.